d5h-foss/grpc-interceptor/docs/index.rst

 The ``grpc_interceptor`` package provides the following:

-* An ``Interceptor`` base class, to make it easy to define your own service interceptors.
+* A ``ServiceInterceptor`` base class, to make it easy to define your own service interceptors.
 * An ``ExceptionToStatusInterceptor`` interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an ``UNKNOWN`` status code).
 This is something for which pretty much any